PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

   .. image:: /images/set_command_tutorial/security_policy_add.png
       :width: 800
 |

-  If you want to be able to generate your set commands skillet in offline mode later in the tutorial, don't forget to commit and save a modified configuration snapshot of your NGFW here just like we did earlier in this section.
+  If you want to be able to generate your set commands skillet in offline mode later in the tutorial, don't forget to commit and save a modified configuration snapshot of your NGFW here.
+Now with the NGFW UI fully configured we can move into the quick generation of config diff capturing set commands and turn them into skillets!

 |
 Generate the Set Commands Skillet Online Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    In this section of the tutorial we are going to use an online NGFW and PanHandler to create a set commands skillet.
-Start up
+    In this section of the tutorial we are going to use an online NGFW and the PanHandler utilityto create a set commands skillet.
+Start
-    PanHandler and click on the **PanHandler** tab at the top and then click on **Skillet Repositories**.
+    up PanHandler, click on the **PanHandler** tab at the top and then click on **Skillet Repositories**.

     .. image:: /images/set_command_tutorial/panhandler_nav.png
         :width: 600